How to Spray Paint A Mirror Frame – A Perfect Beginner DIY project

 Supplies Needed to Spray Paint a Mirror Frame

-The most important part of spray painting isn’t the paint, it’s the prep.
-If you are going to spray paint a frame you will need to use painters tape or frog tape, brown paper, cardboard or drop cloth and paint.
+The most important part when you spray paint a mirror frame isn’t the paint, it’s the prep.
+If you are going to spray paint a frame you will need to use painter’s tape or frog tape, brown paper, cardboard or drop cloth and paint.

 - Frog tape – Frog tape sticks better than blue painters tape, so it’s worth a few cents extra.

-- Spray paint – I used a flat black.
+- Can of spray paint – I used a flat black.

 - Brown paper – You could use newspaper or anything to cover the surface of the mirror (or glass)

 - Mirror or Frame that you want to re-purpose.
-If you can’t find one at a garage sale, here is an inexpensive full-length mirror on Amazon that you could glue wood trim around.
+If you can’t find one at a yard sale, here is an inexpensive full-length large mirror on Amazon that you could glue wood trim around.
 It’s so much cheaper than getting one with wood trim.
 It even has a beveled edge.

-Step one in any painting project is to clean the surface you are about to paint.
+The first step in any painting project is to clean the surface you are about to paint.
 If the surface is greasy, be sure to use something to degrease like Krud Kutter.
 Let your project dry completely.
+If it’s just dusty use a damp cloth.

-The second step to spray paint your frame is to tape off the edges.
+The second step is to tape off the edges with painter’s tape.
 Tape around all the edges, especially if your frame has lots of layers to it and not just a flat surface.
 This might mean that you have to apply tiny bits of tape to fill in gaps.
 It will become clear once you start spraying why this is necessary.

 I learned the hard way that just laying a piece of paper over the mirror is not enough.
 Spray gets under the paper.
-The good news is that you can wipe it off with Windex and some elbow grease.
+The good news is that you can wipe it off with Windex or glass cleaner and some elbow grease.

-Next get down close and look in all the nooks and crannies.
-Spray all the edges you missed and the sides.
+Next, get down close and look in all the nooks and crannies.
+Spray all the edges of the frame you missed and the sides.
 You can wait for the paint to dry from the first round before you do this if you don’t want to get paint on your hands.

 It was approximately 115 degrees in my garage, so I went for it before waiting for anything to dry.
 I just squatted down and sprayed against the ground.
 You need to protect the floor or table you are spraying against because the spray travels farther than you think.

-The secret to getting a smooth finish with spray paint it not to spray to much in one place.
-Move quickly and don’t hold the spray for too long in any one spot.
-You can always go back for a second spray if you miss a spot.
+The secret to getting a smooth finish with spray paint is not to spray too much in one place.
+Move quickly and don’t hold the spray for too long in any one spot so you apply only thin coats.
+You can always go back for a second coat if your first coat doesn’t cover completely.

 It’s important to remove the tape pretty quickly after you finish spraying your painting.
 That way you can remove any over-spray before it hardens.

-Once you remove the paint you may notice spray paint got under your protective layer.
+Once you remove the paint you may notice a little paint got under your protective layer.
 I had a lot of spray paint ON THE MIRROR.
-It’s easy to get off with a paper towel and some Windex.
+The easiest ways to remove the over-spray are to use a paper towel and some Windex or a razor to scrape the mirror.
+Either way works better if you clean up your mistakes before the paint cures.

-That’s it. spray painting a mirror frame is so quick and easy if you prep your mirror first.
+That’s all it takes to get a brand new mirror.
+Spray painting a mirror frame is so quick and easy if you prep your mirror first.

 How to Spray Paint anything Like a Pro

-Spray painting is something that even novice painters can handle with ease.
+Spray painting is one of the few DIY projects that even novice painters can handle with ease.
 Here are five tips for how to spray paint anything like a pro:

 - Tip 3- Hold your paint can no more than 10-12 inches above the object you are painting.